 To exclude articles from your search, change the NUsearch box to "Books & Multimedia."

 To see only articles, change the Nusearch box to "Articles."

 The library maintains subscriptions to 72 art and architecture-related databases.
 In addition to providing access to many of our electronic journal subscriptions, databases can draw from multiple reference points.
 As a result, some databases present a wide breadth of information collected from varying sources, while others are more tightly focused on a given topic.

 Popular art & architecture databases include:

 The full list of art and architecture databases can be found here.

-In addition to print subscriptions, the library has access to an even larger number of electronic journals.
+The library has access to a large number of electronic journals in art, design, architecture and related fields.
 Specific titles can be found in two ways:

 It's important to note that online coverage is not always complete.
 Several factors, especially licensing agreements and publication status, will determine how much of a title is electronically available, and that information will be noted in the search reults.
 If you require specific issues or articles that are not available through Northwestern, you can submit your request through Inter-Library Loan, which will then attempt to locate the information from another library.
 See Other Resources for more information on ILL.